 A separate application and tax forms are required.
 Eligibility based on the results

 of the FAFSA.
 Note: Students are paid directly for work study hours earned and funds

 cannot be subtracted from the student account balance.

-- Federal Stafford Loan (Subsidized and Unsubsidized) - Student loan for students.
-Interest for Stafford Loans is 3.68% for the 2013-2014
+- Federal Stafford Loan (Subsidized and Unsubsidized) - Title IV Student loan for students.
+Interest for Stafford Loans is 3.68% for the

-academic year.
+2013-2014 academic year.
 Repayment begins 6 months after graduation or ceasing half-time

 enrollment.
 Separate application(s)/processes are required.
-Loan fees of up to 3% will be subtracted
+Loan fees of up to 3%

-- Federal Perkins Loan- These loans are for students with high need.
+- Federal Perkins Loan- Title IV loans for students with high need.
 Eligibility will be determined by the

 school based on funds available and the student will be notified of their eligibility

 on their award letter.
 The interest rate is 5% fixed on Perkins Loans and repayment